bob-dpi/pccore/docs/protocol.md

 ![](arch_v2.svg)

-This document describes the packdet processing in the FPGA as well as the low-level protocol between the host and the FPGA,  Briefly:<br>
+This document describes the packet processing in the FPGA as well as the low-level protocol between the host and the FPGA,  Briefly:<br>
   - The protocol is organized as SLIP encoded packets with CRC
   - Each packet contains either a Read or Write command